adriantrunzo/dotfiles/README.md

 ### Install

-    git clone git@github.com:adriantrunzo/dotfiles.git ~/dotfiles
+    git clone git@github.com:adriantrunzo/dotfiles.git
-    cd dotfiles; stow .
+    git submodules init; git submodules update
+    bash setup/setup.sh [Computer Name]

-Assuming you cloned the dotfiles into your home directory, this will create symlinks to the appropriate files there.
-If you cloned somewhere else, you'll have to change stow's target.
+Regardless of where you cloned the dotfiles, this install will create symlinks your home directory to the appropriate dotfiles.

 ### Uninstall

+This uninstall will just remove the symlinks, any other settings will remain.

-    cd dotfiles; stow -D .
+    cd /path/to/dotfiles/repository; stow -D . --target ~